Characters in Romeo and Juliet: Tybalt

+Tybalt is Lord and Lady Capulet's nephew, and Juliet's hot-headed cousin.
+He is a skilled swordsman.
+He serves as an antagonist to the Montague characters.
+Tybalt is angered by Romeo and Benvolio's uninvited presence at the Capulet's masked ball.
+Mercutio repeatedly refers to Tybalt as the "Prince of Cats", ostensibly referring to Tybalt's speed and agility with in a duel.
+Mercutio is also mocking Tybalt: he shares a name with the character of Tibert/Tybalt, the "Prince of Cats", who features in the satirical Medieval and Early Modern literary cycles of Reynard the Fox.
+Moreover, the nickname may also refer to the Italian insult cazzo (pr.
+CAT-so), the equivalent of the English insult "dick".

 Tybalt is first seen coming to the aid of his servants who are being attacked by the Montagues' servants.
-He is also present at Capulet's feast in act one, scene five and is the first to recognize Romeo.
-His last appearance is in act 3 scene 1, wherein Mercutio insults Tybalt and ends up fighting with him.
+He is also present at Capulet's feast in Act 1, Scene 5, and is the first to recognize Romeo.
+His last appearance is in Act 3, Scene 1, wherein Mercutio insults Tybalt and ends up fighting with him.
 Tybalt kills Mercutio and, in retaliation, Romeo rages and kills Tybalt, resulting in Romeo's banishment.

-In 1968, in Franco Zeffirelli's film adaptation of the play, the part of Tybalt was portrayed by Michael York.

 Nurse

-The nurse is a major character in the play, and like the Friar she is a neutral character.
-There has been speculation about her name, as Capulet refers to as "Angelica", but the line can be addressed to either the nurse or Lady Capulet.
-She is the personal servant (and former nurse) of Juliet's.
-As the primary person who raised Juliet, she is Juliet's confidante and effectively more of a mother to the girl than Lady Capulet.
+The Nurse is a major character in the play.
+She is Juliet's former wet nurse, having lost her own daughter of Juliet's age (Susan).
+As Juliet's primary caretaker and personal attendant, she is Juliet's confidante and acts as a warm maternal figure.
+There has been speculation about the Nurse's name, as Capulet may refer to her as "Angelica", but the line can be addressed to either the nurse or Lady Capulet.

-In 1968, in Franco Zeffirelli's film adaptation of the play, the part of the nurse was portrayed by Pat Heywood.

 Peter

-Peter is the personal servant of the nurse.
-He appears to be a loyal servant, always quick to obey the nurse.
-He is chastised for not fighting Mercutio for the nurse's honour but insists that he "saw no man use you a pleasure; if I had, / my weapon should quickly have been out".
-He appears again in act four, scene five in a brief comic relief scene with a number of musicians.
+Peter is a Capulet servant who appears loyal, and always quick to obey the nurse.
+The Nurse chastises him when he does not duel Mercutio for her honour, but Peter insists that he "saw no man use you a pleasure; if I had, / my weapon should quickly have been out".
+He appears again in Act 4, Scene 5 in a brief comic relief scene with a number of musicians.

-In 1968, in Franco Zeffirelli's film adaptation of the play, the part of Peter is played by Roy Holder.

 Gregory and Sampson

-Gregory and Sampson are the Capulet servants.
+Gregory and Sampson are Capulet servants.
 Gregory is originally hesitant to start a fight.
 Sampson, however, bites his thumb at Abram, "Which is a disgrace to them, if they bear it".
 The Montagues then retaliate in earnest.
 Benvolio arrives to break up the fight but ends up fighting with Tybalt.
-Both Gregory and Sampson appear to be friends of their master Tybalt's.
+Both Gregory and Sampson appear to be friends of their master Tybalt.

 In the opening scene, the two engage in a dialogue full of puns on "coal" and "eye", each intending to outdo the other and get each other ready to fight Montagues.
-The rhetorical form is called stychomythia, wherein characters participate in a short, quick exchanges of one-upmanship.
-Their discussion and brawl in this scene set the stage for the rivalry and hatred which fills the rest of the play.
+The rhetorical form is called stichomythia, wherein characters participate in a short, quick exchanges of one-upmanship.
+Their discussion and brawl in this scene set the stage for the rivalry and conflict which fills the rest of the play.

-In 1968, in Franco Zeffirelli's film adaptation of the play, the part of Gregory was played by Dyson Lovell and the part of Sampson by Richard Warwick.